Austria paves way for Slim Telekom Austria takeover

 Telekom Austria is the biggest player in Austria, where it is in cut-throat competition with Deutsche Telekom's (DTEGn.DE) T-Mobile and Hutchison Whampoa's 0013.HK Drei.

-All-inclusive monthly packages are still available for as little as 10 euros ($13.56) per month and are among the cheapest in Europe despite Drei's acquisition of rival Orange a year ago.
+All-inclusive monthly packages are still available for as little as 10 euros (8.23 pounds) per month and are among the cheapest in Europe despite Drei's acquisition of rival Orange a year ago.

 Telekom Austria Chief Executive Hannes Ametsreiter said on Thursday he did not rule out a return to the price wars of the past as he expected new players to emerge this year to take advantage of cheap capacity on Drei's network.